Ophthalmology (Eye) Practice Test 3

 - Eyes

 Explanation: Answer reason: Glaucoma is an eye disorder characterized by progressive optic nerve damage, most commonly associated with elevated intraocular pressure due to impaired aqueous humor outflow.
 If untreated, it leads to gradual peripheral vision loss and can progress to irreversible blindness.
 Therefore, among the options given, it is a disease of the eyes.
-Category reason: This question tests basic knowledge of which organ system is affected by glaucoma, which is a core topic in eye diseases rather than nursing interventions or patient-care decision-making.

 What is the term used to describe unequal pupils?